Environment

 Environment News and Analysis

 On Wednesday, Oct.
-30, the OMA will hold its last scheduled Environment Committee of the year, with updates on U.S. EPA rules and regulations and discussions on the upcoming Ohio statehouse lame duck session.
+30, the OMA hosted its last Environment Committee of the year, featuring a presentation on U.S. EPA Regulations from the National Association of Manufacturers and navigating the new air emission standards.

 October 18, 2024